-- The output voltage is sensed and regulated between the FB pin and the FBRTN pin, which connect to the signal ground at the load.
+The output voltage is sensed and regulated between the FB pin and the FBRTN pin, which connect to the signal ground at the load.
 To avoid differential-mode noise pickup in the sensed signal, the loop area should be small.
-Thus, the FB and FBRTN traces should be routed adjacent to each other on top of the power ground plane back to the controller. - The feedback traces from the switch nodes should be connected as close as possible to the inductor.
-The CSREF signal should be connected to the output voltage at the nearest inductor to the controller.
+Thus, the FB and FBRTN traces should be routed adjacent to each other on top of the power ground plane back to the controller.

+The feedback traces from the switch nodes should be connected as close as possible to the inductor.
+The CSREF signal should be Kelvin connected through a 10 Ω resistor to the center point of the copper bar, which is the V{CORE} common node for the inductors of all the phases (see Figure 19 and Figure 20).